iraikov/chicken-abnf/README.md

 ## Version History

+* 8.3 Removed unneeded dependency on yasos [thanks to Mario Domenech Goulart]
 * 8.0 Ported to CHICKEN 5 and yasos collections interface
 * 7.0 Added bind* variant of bind [thanks to Peter Bex]
 * 6.0 Using utf8 for char operations